 Plan B also includes a tieback embankment with a series of culverts that would be constructed within Wolverton Creek.
-The area that would be impacted below the ordinary high water mark (OHWM) for construction of the Wolverton Creek Crossing would total approximately 1.3 acres; this includes 0.5 acres of excavation to construct a temporary bypass channel used during construction of the feature.
+The area that would be impacted below the ordinary high water mark (OHWM) for construction of the Wolverton Creek Crossing would total approximately 1.3 acres along 360 feet of the creek; this includes 0.5 acres of excavation to construct a temporary bypass channel used during construction of the feature.
 All footprint impacts to Wolverton Creek would be greater than those for the No Action Alternative, as there were previously no footprint impacts in Wolverton Creek.